jkammau97/Metroid/README.md

 So Currently, I've been trying to update the base so that it would match what i had already done on one side.
 I gave up with feature mirror, and just chopped the base in half, removed the un-updated one, part mirror new the half base along with the talons, and unioned the base back together.
 Jeez I spent too much time on that.

 ### Talons

+I used the picture guides to trace each side of the talons, and then extrude intersected them.
+This gave it a very jagged look that at first I wasn't going, for, but creatively I thought it really fit the creature well, so I kept it.

+When doing extrude intersect, first extrude one face to form a new part, then extrude the other face w/ intersect selected.

 ### Orbs

+Inserting the orbs ended up being the last, and honestly hardest step.
+Originally, I had wanted to just mate them in place, but after trying to for 5 minutes, i realized that there was no way that was gonna happen.
+So, what I'm gonna do so that I only have one orb feature that is just copied throughout the document is to make a part linear pattern to copy em, and then sketch where the centers of each orb is, and just transform them to the right spots.

+Now, to make that tumory bubbly texture on the orbs... the 3d printer is naturally gonna do that, but i want better.

+Let's try a couple things:

+1. Circularpattern the orbs around the sphere, but maybe with a set distance?
+2. make grid of orbs and just use bool intersect?

+And thankfully, I can do this in another Part Studio and then just import it into the main one

+So I can't make the circular pattern a set distance And the grid of orbs creates something that just looks like a golfball.

+So, I'm gonna just keep it simple, and if i want to change it in the future, I will.

+There is a way to make a chain of features using variables and setting them equal to themselves, but I'd have to really look into that, and I just need to start working on something else.

 ### Jelly_Shell

 Final frontier lets do this